kalemriah/Using-Microsoft-Azure-to-host-Windows-Active-Directory-lab/README.md

 	-Add to Resource Group that was previously created 'ADLAB'<br/>
 	-Name the virtual machine 'DC1'<br/>
 	-Change Availability option to Availability set and Create an availability set<br/>
-		-Name 'ADAvailSet' and leave as defaults<br/>
+		-Name 'ADLAB' and leave as defaults<br/>
 	-Use a Windows Server 2019 Database serve image <br/>
 		-2vcpus 8Gbs memory works great<br/>
 	- Create username and password <br/>